A+

 An Overview of Cost of Living in Cheyenne, WY

-In Cheyenne, daily expenses such as food, housing, goods and services, transportation and health care are in line with comparable areas and about average when compared to all cities across the nation.
+In Cheyenne, daily expenses such as food, housing, lifestyle expenses, transportation and health care are in line with comparable areas and about average when compared to all cities across the nation.
 This ensures that the cost of living in Cheyenne will resemble that of an average city, contributing to a manageable cost of living.

 What Do Locals Say About the Cost of Living in Cheyenne?